erperreault/18xxgamesbot/README.md

 - safely store app secrets in `.env`
 - `start.sh` is required for Python 3

-Currently, this bot only runs while the glitch is running.

-Currently, this bot only responds to "hello".

-It thinks its name is hello!

 [Discord features]
-In the future this bot wants to learn how to: send reminders, clean up channels, automatically convert time zones, and log finished game stats.
+In the future this bot wants to learn how to: schedule future game sessions, send reminders, clean up channels, automatically convert time zones, and log finished game stats.

 An idea for the order we could deliver these features in is:
 1. schedule games via chatbot command that takes game arguments